GameStop Wants to Be the 'Local Church' of Gaming

 Hamlin says game publishers, aware of GameStop’s future plans, are supporting the company, recognizing the need for a gathering spot where players can discover new games and enjoy the real-world company of other enthusiasts.

 Not too long ago, that’s exactly the role GameStop played.
-Big game releases were celebrated with midnight launch parties, with lines often numbering several hundred people deep.
+Big game releases were celebrated with midnight launch parties, with lines to enter often numbering several hundred people deep.
 Developers signed copies of their games and offered giveaways to players.
 GameStop cash registers overflowed.

 However, midnight launches mean players have to stay up late, which doesn’t fit today’s gamer demographics.
 The average gamer is now between 32 and 34 years old.
 So it’s no surprise the rise of digital game downloads sounded a death knell for late-night product extravaganzas.